Arctic Five

 Competing narratives exist regarding international governance of the Arctic.
-There is debate over whether the principal actors should be the Arctic five, the Arctic Council (the Arctic five plus Finland, Iceland and Sweden) or a larger group of states.
-In 2008, the Arctic five concluded the Ilulissat Declaration causing concern among those not invited.
+There is debate over whether the principal actors should be the Arctic Five, the Arctic Council (the Arctic Five plus Finland, Iceland and Sweden) or a larger group of states.
+In 2008, the Arctic Five concluded the Ilulissat Declaration causing concern among those not invited.
 The Arctic Council is perhaps the most important of the bodies involved in Arctic governance.
-In a briefing note prepared for the 2016 Arctic yearbook, Andreas Kursten acknowledges a widespread view that the five are usurping the Arctic Council's central position but concludes that the two groups are able to complement each other in a positive way.
+In a briefing note prepared for the 2016 Arctic Yearbook, Andreas Kuersten acknowledges a widespread view that the Arctic Five is usurping the Arctic Council's central position, but concludes that the two groups can complement one another in positive ways.